omelao/django-data-migration/README.md

-# django-db-switcher
+# django-data-migration

-Django script to switch/move to a new database.
+Django script to switch/move data to a new database type.

 Dump database to a json file is not a good option and this is lazy, so I had to write this script.